anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/integrations.md

 ---
 Integrations are the foundation of any robust Unified Marketing Measurement (UMM) strategy.
 By connecting your various marketing, sales, and data platforms to Lifesight, you create a single, comprehensive data stream that powers accurate, cross-channel insights.

-> [!NOTE]
+> 📘 **Built for Security and Reliability**
-> **Built for Security and Reliability**
+>
-> All of Lifesight's native integrations are built and maintained in-house by our engineering team.
+> Platform native integrations are built and maintained in-house by our engineering team.
 This approach ensures maximum security, data integrity, and seamless compatibility with our UMM platform, eliminating the risks associated with third-party connectors.

 ### How Integrated Data Powers Your Measurement